Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 In this headshot, one only shows the head of the person while they look over their shoulder.
 If you want a headshot that’s going to be more powerful and dynamic, an over-the-shoulder headshot is a good option.

-It gives a bit of power and strength, especially if one has some facial hair or tattoos on their neck for a headshot.
+It gives a bit of power and strength, especially if one has facial hair or tattoos on their neck for a headshot.

 4. Lean Head Against Something